 What to Test First

-We don't start with happy path.
-We start with invariants: what should never break, regardless of call order.
+Don't start with happy path.
+Start with invariants: what should never be violated regardless of call order.

 Test File Structure